pfsense/docs/source/vpn/ipsec/ipsec-compatibility.rst

 ... and we know there are many more.

-If a device is not listed and is known to work with pfSense for IPsec, please
+If a device is not listed and is known to work with pfSense software for IPsec, please |doc_updates|.
-|doc_updates|.